-This bike is possibly everything I could want in an bike, I wish they still made it today.
+This bike is possibly everything I could want in an Adventure Motorcycle, I wish they still made it today.

-Laverda built the Atlas around the successful 500cc Montjuic engine.
+The Laverda Atlas was built around the successful Laverda 500 Montjuic engine.
 This small light and powerful parallel twin engine was perfect for the job.
-First built in 1985 the OR600 Atlas went into serious production from 1986 to 1989 with less than 500 built in total.
+First built in 1985 it went into serious production from 1986 to 1989 with less than 500 built in total.

 Increasing the bore size and keeping the short stroke of the engine helped to create a smoother power delivery from the engine.
-A comfortable seat and 25 litre fuel capacity meant that it was as capable as an overland tourer as it was on the road.
+A comfortable seat and 25 litre fuel capacity meant that it was as capable as an overland tourer as it was off road.

-At just 151Kg dry weight it had more ability off road than many of its competition.
-The newly re-designed parallel twin engine was the perfect reliable power plant that it needed.
+At just 151Kg dry weight it had more ability off road than much of its competition and the newly re-designed parallel twin engine was the perfect reliable power plant it needed.